 Some chemicals help thicken liquids and break down solids.

 These portable units work well for small vans.
-You can explore layouts with bathroom features on our Van conversion with shower page or browse complete rigs on our Camper van for sale list.
+You can explore layouts with bathroom features on our Van conversion with shower or browse complete rigs on our Camper van for sale list.

 Key Chemicals Used in Chemical Toilets